 Gayle Gibbons Madeira (b.
 1969 Texas) is a contemporary artist who paints in the classical tradition and is based in Queens, New York City.

 Being raised on a farm in Virginia, Gayle developed an intense love for nature.
 A shy child, she began making art at a young age as well as dancing.
-Later, with a BFA in dance from SUNY Purchase and a move to NYC, Gayle made her living dancing and doing illustration, graphic design, and presentation work.
+Later, with a BFA in dance from SUNY Purchase and a move to NYC, Gayle made her living dancing and doing illustration and graphic design.

 The following has been said about her work: “Gayle’s paintings encapsulate moments of beauty in a timeless fashion.
 They transcend any real place and time and send the viewer into a parallel reality.
 Her style is influenced equally by old masters and contemporary art and she masters them both.
 While naturalistic, it is subjective and captures the spirit of the subject imbued with a relatable melancholy.”